janaagaard75/janaagaard75.github.io/_posts/2019-05-02-part-1-javascript-version.md

 $ brew install yarn
 ```

 Install the command line tools for Azure Functions, **Azure Functions Core Tools**.
 This will add the `func` command to your shell.
 We install the tools use a local Node.js package instead of a global tool because we will be using the `func` command later on in our continuous integration pipeline.
 If you want to have the command available everywhere in your shell, I would recommend installing it with Homebrew, since that makes it easy to maintain the package together with Node.js and Yarn (`brew install azure-functions-core-tools`).
 If you're a team of developers, including the tools as developer dependencies makes it easy to keep everybody on the same version.
-There are no technical issues with having the command installed both locally and globally.
+It's fine having the command installed both locally and globally, should you prefer that.

+I always install exact versions of the Node.js packages that I use (`--exact`) because I like being able to see the versions of the installed packages in `package.json`.
+With the command line tool [`npm-check-updates`](https://www.npmjs.com/package/npm-check-updates) installed you can upgrade all the packages with the command `ncu -u && yarn upgrade`.
+I recommend keeping upgrades in their own commits to make it easy to revert an upgrade, should it break something.

 TODO: Is the `func` command required to be available globally by VSCode?